 - Ken Kollman

-- Research Professor at the Center for Political Studies and Director of the International Institute.
+- Director (2015-) and Research Professor at the Center for Political Studies.
 He is also the Frederick G. L. Huetwell Professor and Professor of Political Science at the University of Michigan.
 His research interests include political parties, elections, lobbying, federal systems, and formal modeling.

 - Allen Hicken